 - tea tree oil cream

 - garlic or boric acid vaginal suppositories

-- yogurt taken orally or inserted in the vagina (Mayo)
+- yogurt taken orally or inserted into the vagina

 - avoid wearing tight pants, pantyhose, tights, or leggings